-French Teacher Experiences In My Life: The Importance of a Professor
+French Teacher Experiences: The Importance of a Professor

 Learning a language without a teacher can be extremely difficult; now I don’t doubt that there are people who can do it but not everyone is autodidact and that’s alright.
 While I can teach myself many things through the internet I do feel a teacher has helped me improve my French and force me to memorize and learn stuff that I wouldn’t have otherwise.
 I will start my next semester of French next week so I thought I’d take a look back at my previous experiences with teachers.